SAFCSP-Team/binary-tree-decision-tree/README.md

 ### Problem
 Consider we have a start-up company that have small number of employees.
 They have CEO, 2 managers and 1 software developer.
-Anas is the CEO and has 2 managers under him, Ali as the IT manager and abdullah as the HR manager.
+Anas is the CEO and has 2 managers under him, Ali as the IT manager and Abdullah as the HR manager.
-Ali has one software under him and his name is mohammed.
+Ali has one software under him and his name is Mohammed.

 this is a perfect problem to slove it using binary tree, we can represent the company structure as the below image: